-If you answer yes, you may qualify for regular Employment Insurance (EI) benefits when your employment ends.
+If the answer to this question is yes, you may qualify for regular employment insurance (EI) benefits when your employment comes to an end.
 Qualifying for regular benefits under EI regulations is contingent upon the following criteria:

-- Your contract of employment as a teacher has ended and you’re not in receipt of an offer of employment for the next school year or benefit premium contributions for the summer.
+- Your employment contract as a teacher has ended and you are not in receipt of an employment offer for the next school year or benefit premium contributions for the summer.

-- If you have not worked for at least seven consecutive days.
+- You have not worked for at least seven consecutive days.

-- If you have the required number of insured hours accumulated in the past 52 weeks to qualify for EI.
+- You have the required number of insured hours accumulated in the past 52 weeks to qualify for EI.

-The Alberta Teachers’ Association assists teachers with questions about EI benefits on a regular basis and the most common concern is the required number of insured hours.
+The Alberta Teachers’ Association helps teachers with questions about EI benefits on a regular basis.
+The following are answers to some common questions:

-For more information on employment insurance, visit the ATA’s website (www.teachers.ab.ca) and click on Employment Insurance, located under Salary and Benefits.
-Or call the EI General Inquiries line at 1-800-206-7218.
-Apply for benefits online through the Human Resources Development Canada website (www.hrsdc.gc.ca/en/ei/application/applying_for_benefits.shtml).
+For more information on employment insurance, visit the ATA’s website (www.teachers.ab.ca) and click on Employment Insurance, located under Salary and Benefits, or call the EI general inquiries line at 1-800-206-7218.
+Apply for benefits online through the Human Resources Development Canada website: www.canada.ca/en/services/benefits/ei/ei-regular-benefit.html. ❚